Hands-On Polyvagal: Yoga, Vagal Toning & Shame Work

 Where polyvagal theory meets the wisdom of the body.
 A three-part journey with Dr. Arielle Schwartz into trauma-informed yoga, vagal toning, and the tender work of unwinding shame.
+(Formerly titled Applied Polyvagal Theory in Action).

 Comprehensive Curriculum